 Now that you've made your cold brew coffee, fresh vanilla syrup, and sweet cream, it's all about combining the ingredients to make an amazing coffee:

-- In a tall glass, add ice cubes to about halfway.
+- In a tall glass, add ice cubes until the glass is filled to about halfway.

 - Pour the cold brew coffee into the ice-filled glass.

 - Swirl in the homemade vanilla syrup.
-You can give this a quick stir to make sure all the flavors are combined.
+You can quickly stir this to make sure all the flavors are combined.

 - Now, pour in the flavored sweet cream.
 Serve the coffee right away for the best experience.

 I've thoroughly tested this recipe and think this is the best ratio of ingredients.
 If you want your coffee a bit sweeter, consider adding a bit more vanilla syrup to your coffee.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 160Total Fat: 7gSaturated Fat: 3.5gTrans Fat: 1.5gCholesterol: 20mgSodium: 26.5mgCarbohydrates: 1.2gSugar: 8.8gProtein: 1.2g